 How can I say that?
-Easy, the worst you might do is by a discounted omnibus for $70 and end up selling it for the $65 or $70 and eating the fees.
+Easy, the worst you might do is buy a discounted omnibus for $70 and end up selling it for $65 or $70 and eating the fees.
 You might also keep it and enjoy reading it (blasphemy I know).
 The upside is selling it for $250.
 I did this twice in the past year.
 Personally, the worse I’ve done is buy a TPB for $10 and sell for $20, a measly double-up before fees.
 Doesn’t sound too bad, does it?

 Today I'll give an introduction with three real-world examples of flips I accomplished in the last 90 days.

 If Trade Secrets gets picked up, I'll delve more into my step by step processes.
 You can use the same steps to find books that give you the best chance for a profitable flip.
 It's a fun way to boost your personal collection budget or supplement your income.
 In my case, it does both.